Part V

 This is where we must guard against the Fundamental Attribution Error—the tendency to attribute a person’s compulsive behavior to a flaw in their character rather than considering the shaping force of biology and circumstance.
 The behavior isn’t a sign of inherent moral failure; it’s often a symptom, a flawed survival strategy born of deep pain moving through a hijacked brain and dysregulated nervous system.

 However, compassion for the origins of the behavior does not negate the need for accountability for the actions taken and the harm potentially caused.
-The Intention & Impact guardrails introduced in Part I still apply; biology informs context without excusing impact.
+The Intention & Impact bridge still applies: biology informs context without excusing impact.

 Recovery asks something different.
-The Dragon seeks the Infinite through depth: this breath, this body, this day.
+The Dragon seeks the Infinite through depth: this breath, this body, this day—repeated, supported, and chosen again.
 Sobriety becomes the choice to honor a finite nervous system as a sacred vessel for boundless experience rather than forcing it past its edges.

 Cultural Catalysts: Modern Stressors Fueling the Fire